nagypet/spvitamin/README.md

 - Small NPE fix in RoleMapperServiceImpl
 - HttpLoggingFilter improved to shorten long Base64 strings.
 - TraceId stored in ServerException
+- PrinterVisitor fixed to compare password field ignoring the letter case.

 ### 3.3.3-2-RELEASE not yet released